orbitalchicken/Roadmap/New.md

   - machine will not hibernate, (either from the power button (the hibernate option is selected) or from the exit menu) the screen blanks for a couple of seconds then returns to the session)
   - Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
 I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.

-- Can't delete a user.
-Delete button doesn't delete.
-- Effects "Unmaximize Window" behavior does not change with change in settings regardless of effect type or time setting.
-- After the updates last night I am no longer able to drag maximized windows bu the title bar in Cinnamon.
-To clarify the drag of maximized windows, Firefox and Nemo will not drag when maximized, Thunderbird will drag when maximized
 - NFS mount not visible in Nemo left menu.
 How to reproduce: install nfs-common, mount NFS folder.
-- steam has to be exited twice from systray?
-- Using Vivaldi (1.15.1147.42 (Stable channel) (64-bit)) I downloaded a picture (jpg) from Facebook to my desktop.
-The download created a file (filename).jpg.crdownload.
-Once the picture was downloaded completely this file remained on my desktop.
-I can select it and check its properties, but I cannot delete it.
-I get an error message saying that the object does not exist.
 - With panel set to “smart hide”: if panel was never hidden since the beginning of the session, the status of mintupdate is working as expected.
 Once panel is hidden (by maximizing a window) the mintupdate tray icon remains static for the rest of the session.
 - Wanting to add a new custom Menu category to adding ones own Items to a category is like pulling teeth.
 Icon's don't save, Can't arrange Items and etc. No way to add desktop Files to the menu after they have already been created.
-- Application switcher items are not properly selected https://github.com/linuxmint/Cinnamon/issues/7623
 - NTFS pen drive is not mounting
-- When trying to (samba) share a folder in nemo, i have an option to install samba, but it fails to install.
-After installing samba from packetmanager it works.
 - Unable to unlock the screensaver via LDAP with libpam-ldap and nscd packages installed pointing to an openldap server.

 MATE Edition
 ------------